trongthanh/yahoo360-rachel/README.md

 To preview locally, install Ruby gem `bundler`, then install the `github-pages` plugins set with `bundle install` and finally execute: `bundle exec jekyll serve --incremental`.

+TODO:
+- Fetch and cache all external images in case Yahoo decide to shutdown domain hosting those images.

 ---
 © 2018 Tran Trong Thanh.
 All rights reserved.